|

 "NEITHER SNOW NOR RAIN

-NOR HEAT NOR GLOOM
+NOR HEAT NOR GLOOM OF

-OF NIGHT, STAYS THESE
+NIGHT, STAYS THESE COURIERS

-SWIFT COMPLETION
+FROM THE SWIFT COMPLETION

-THEIR APPOINTED
+OF THEIR APPOINTED ROUNDS."

 .jpg)